humanfriend22/cli-storage/README.md

 # cli-storage
-Store data in key - value pairs in a simple CLI interface available in python and JavaScript(in development).
+Store data in key - value pairs in a simple CLI interface made with python.